What's the Fastest Way to Sell My House in Florida?

 Traditional Agent (45-90+ days)

 List on MLS, show the house, negotiate, wait for financing.
 Potentially highest price, but slowest and least certain.
-Florida homes spent 77-80 days on market in early 2026 per Florida Realtors data.
+Traditional listings can still take longer than a seller expects when repairs, insurance, appraisal, or buyer financing issues appear.

 Speed Comparison at a Glance